sumbach/modern-cljs/doc/tutorial-19.md

 ### Register and publish on clojars.org

-To publish a library on [clojars][21] you first need to [register with it][23] and then you're ready to publish the snapshots on clojars by using the very handy `lein deploy clojars` command as
+To publish a library on [clojars][21] you first need to [register][23] and then you're ready to publish using the very handy `lein deploy clojars` command as
 follows:

 ```bash